What is a circadian rhythm?

 - Frequent flyers who suffer from jet lag can adapt by embracing the bedtime of the countries they land in, resting in dark, quiet rooms where possible.
 The body takes a day to adjust to up to two time zones; anything more will take up to five.

 - In general, making the room where you sleep as dark and quiet as possible is important in keeping your circadian rhythm healthy.
 Alertness drops to a minimum at around 2am, so making sure you feel safe and comfortable during sleep is vital.

 Whatever the reason for your disrupted sleep schedule, good sleep hygiene is the best way to solve your problems and get your rhythm back on track.

 Supporting your natural body clock is as easy as sticking to a realistic and healthy routine (that means no all-nighters, students!).
 We know it’s easier said than done, but if you can follow these general guidelines, you’ll be in for a much better night - and day.

-- Do some exercise during the day, or stretch right before bed, to help you feel tired when you hit the pillow.
+Getting some exercise in during the day, or if you can stretch right before bed, it can help you feel tired when you hit the pillow.

 Changes to your circadian rhythm